balcortex/100_days_code_web_development/README.md

 ## Day 017 - 2023/09/19

 Today I learned about positive and negative margins.
 Use positive margins to create space between elements and negative margins to narrow the distance between elements.

+## Day 018 - 2023/09/20

+Today I learned about collapsing margins.
+Two adjacent margins with the same sign are combined into the greatest one (the farthest from zero).
+This property only applies to vertical margins.